CoderFox07/photo-indexer-for-yaesu/README.md

 #### 3. Run the Script

 Place the configured `yaesu_indexer.py` script in the root directory of your SD card.
 Connect the SD card to your computer, navigate to its root directory in a terminal or command prompt, and run the script:

+> **Note:** Python 3 is required to run this script.
+The script has been tested on Linux (Debian 12, Debian 13) and Windows 11 (with Python 3.13 downloaded from the Microsoft Store).

 ```bash
 python3 yaesu_indexer.py
 ```